dustinwloring1988/learn-nanochat/readme.md

 * Understand meta init

 * With AdamW, for example, why do we still modify the LR in the training loop?

+* How do positional embeddings really work?
+Why do they work?
+What if you leave them out?
+What if you put them only before the first layer?